yakobie/acnhpoker/README.md

 	* Update for Game version number 1.11.1
 	* Rework the "Setting" for easier future update.
 * R17.2
-	* Try to fix "dodo Helper" for Chinese.
+	* Try to fix "Dodo Helper" for Chinese.

 ## Contributing